keep cats away

 How to Deter Cats from Your Yard

-Here are five tips to keep cats out of the garden – while you might not always be able to prevent them from coming in, these tips should help you get rid of them.
+Here are five tips to keep cats out of the garden – while you might not always be able to prevent cats from coming in, these tips should help you get rid of them.

 1. Create Odor Barriers